1923 Shhhh! Marcel Marceau is born in Strasbourg, France.

-1930 It's the first day "Being Alive" for composer-lyricist Stephen Sondheim, born today.
-The songwriter of Sweeney Todd, Into the Woods, A Funny Thing Happened on the Way to the Forum and Sunday in the Park With George and lyricist of West Side Story and Gypsy is in good Company — Andrew Lloyd Webber shares the same birthdate (see below).
+1930 It's the first day "Being Alive" for composer-lyricist Stephen Sondheim.
+The songwriter of Sweeney Todd, Into the Woods, A Funny Thing Happened on the Way to the Forum, and Sunday in the Park With George, and lyricist of West Side Story and Gypsy is in good Company—Andrew Lloyd Webber shares the same birthdate (see below).

-1948 Evita, Cats and The Phantom of the Opera composer Andrew Lloyd Webber is born today.
-Officially dubbed "Lord Lloyd Webber" by Queen Elizabeth, the composer's recent shows include The Woman in White, Love Never Dies and Stephen Ward.
+1948 Evita, Cats, and The Phantom of the Opera composer Andrew Lloyd Webber is born.
+Officially dubbed "Lord Lloyd Webber" by Queen Elizabeth, the composer's recent shows include Love Never Dies, Stephen Ward, and School of Rock.

 1973 Check into The Hot L Baltimore and you might be sitting in the lobby with Judd Hirsch.
 The Circle Theatre Company first produced Lanford Wilson's drama in a hotel lobby before moving it to the Circle in the Square.
 Marshall Mason directs for a run of 1,166 performances.

 1990 John Steinbeck's contemporary classic novel is turned into a stageplay as The Grapes of Wrath opens at the Cort Theatre.
 The Steppenwolf Theatre Company's production of Frank Galati's adaptation stars Terry Kinney and Gary Sinise.

 1997 A Prince turns to a King as Tony winner Faith Prince joins the cast of the revival of Richard Rodgers and Oscar Hammerstein II's The King and I at the Neil Simon Theatre.
 She replaces Donna Murphy as the woman who steals the heart of Lou Diamond Phillips.